IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/CertRenewal.md

 === "Prompt 1"

     ```
-    I have an SSL certificate on z/OS expiring soon.
+    I have a SSL certificate on z/OS expiring soon.
 How do I check when my certificate is going to expire?
     ```

 === "Sample output"